simagix/keyhole/README.md

 keyhole --uri mongodb://localhost/?replicaSet=replset
 ```

 It works on standalone, replica, and sharded cluster.
-However, for a sharded cluster, it only collects stats from one shard.
-To collect stats from all shards, spin up different instances of `keyhole` and connect to each shard.
+For a sharded cluster, *keyhole* collects stats from the primary node of all shards and display stats individually.
 See [LOADTEST](LOADTEST.md) document for more details.

 ### Monitoring
 Only collects data from `db.serverStatus()` command.
 The [outputs](LOADTEST.md) share the same format from load test.